rosalg/ActionRogueLike/README.md

 the actions whenever a new pawn was spawned.

 If I was to extend this project, I would build in multiplayer support.
 Furthermore, I would try and outsource my code from blueprint to C++ to help optimization.

+For grading, I also added the muzzle flash extension from one of the previous assignments.